onkarshedge/personal-blog/content/posts/prometheus-k8s.md

 {{< admonition type=question title="Question" open=true >}}
 Coming to the main part how to tell prometheus to scrape metrics at `/actuator/metrics` endpoint of our applicaiton ?.
 {{</admonition>}}
-Answer: *Service Monitor*
+> Answer: **Service Monitor**

 The helm install of prometheus stack created some CRDs.
 One of which is service monitor.
 Service monitor is where we declare from which service to scrape metrics and the interval.
 Like other k8s resources it also works on matching labels.
-I am creating this service monitor in monitoring namespace.
-One important thing is the prometheus object in monitoring namespace wouldn't know about this service monitor until you have the label
+One important thing is the prometheus object in monitoring namespace wouldn't know about this service monitor until we have the label
 `release: prometheus`.
-If you describe prometheus resource. `kubectl describe prometheus -n monitoring` you will find that it matches service monitors on this label.
+If we describe prometheus resource. `kubectl describe prometheus -n monitoring` we will find that it matches service monitors on this label.

 ```yaml
   Service Monitor Selector:
       Match Labels: